Lady Arbella Stuart: Marriage negotiations

-Marriage to Lord Beauchamp
+Marriage to Lord Beauchamp, imprisonment and death

-Arbella came to the court of James VI and I in August 1603.
+Arbella refused to be chief mourner at the funeral of Elizabeth I. She came to the court of James VI and I in August 1603.
 She was given precedence as a Princess of the Blood.
 A Venetian diplomat Scaramelli noted that she carried the train of the dress of the queen, Anne of Denmark, when she went to chapel.
 In March 1608 Anne of Denmark, Prince Henry, and Arbella's friend the courtier John Elphinstone wrote to her at Sheffield to request that her lutenist Thomas Cutting be sent to the queen's brother Christian IV of Denmark.
 Arbella reluctantly agreed.
 Cutting soon returned to England but joined Prince Henry's household.

 At the end of 1609, Arbella was in trouble for her involvement with an imposter, the "Prince of Moldavia" and other actions deemed suspicious, but she was forgiven, and the King gave her silver plate worth £200 as a New Year's Day gift.
 On 5 June 1610 Arbella danced in Samuel Daniel's masque Tethys' Festival, one of the festivities at the investiture of Prince Henry as Prince of Wales.
 She followed, in order of precedence, Anne of Denmark and Princess Elizabeth.

 Arbella, who was fourth in line to the English throne, was in trouble again in 1610 for planning to marry William Seymour, then known as Lord Beauchamp, who later succeeded as 2nd Duke of Somerset.
-Lord Beauchamp was sixth-in-line, grandson of Lady Katherine Grey, a younger sister of Lady Jane Grey and a granddaughter of Mary Tudor, younger sister of King Henry VIII and Arbella's ancestor, Margaret Tudor.
+Lord Beauchamp was seventh-in-line, grandson of Lady Katherine Grey, a younger sister of Lady Jane Grey and a granddaughter of Mary Tudor, younger sister of King Henry VIII and Arbella's ancestor, Margaret Tudor.
 Under the circumstances, the King wondered whether the marriage was the prelude to an attempt to seize the Crown itself.

 Although the couple at first denied that any arrangement existed between them, they later married in secret on 22 June 1610 at Greenwich Palace.
 For marrying without his permission, King James imprisoned them: Arbella in Sir Thomas Perry's house in Lambeth and Lord Beauchamp in the Tower of London.
 The couple had some liberty within those buildings, and some of Arbella's letters to Beauchamp and to the King during this period survive.
 When the King learned of her letters to Lord Beauchamp, however, he ordered Arbella's transfer to the custody of William James, Bishop of Durham.
 Arbella claimed to be ill, so her departure for Durham was delayed.